Grant-Knoetze/c--red-team-code/README.md

 # c--red-team-code
-C++ code useful for red team engagements
+C++ code useful for red team engagements.

 * Useful C++ code for red teaming.
 * Disclaimer - ***Anything that you do with any code is entirely your responsibility.***